 Rather than relying on direct physical contact, expanded beam connectors use precision lenses to expand and collimate the light signal across the mating interface.
 By expanding the optical path to many times its original diameter, a tiny particle of dust or drop of water only blocks a small fraction of the light beam, unlike a physical contact connector where the same speck can cause a complete signal outage.

 This lens-based coupling provides resistance to mud, sand, and ambient field contamination.
-These configurations are highly suited for tactical field applications where equipment must be mated quickly by gloved personnel in active combat zones without access to laboratory cleaning kits or inspection microscopes.
+Expanded beam connector technology is highly suited for tactical field applications where equipment must be mated quickly by gloved personnel in active combat zones without access to laboratory cleaning kits or inspection microscopes.

 Fiber Connector Types Used in Defense Systems